Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

     * there is a middleware given to us by express i.e express.json
     * app.use(express.json()) // now my middleware is activated for all the routes (rh) */
+# if a key is not in the schema it will not be added to the database
 ##// create a user - post - "/signup"
  app.post("/signup", async (req, res)=> {
    // creating a new instance of user model - hard-core data